-A ground source heat pump (GSHP) is a heating & cooling system for buildings that uses a water-to-water heat pump to transfer heat to, or from a ground heat exchanger.
+A ground source heat pump or GSHP is a heating & cooling system for buildings that uses a water-to-water heat pump to transfer heat to, or from a ground heat exchanger.
 The system takes advantage of the relative consistency of the Earth's temperatures through the seasons.
-GSHP are among the most energy-efficient HVAC systems, using far less energy than traditional fossil fuel burning boilers or furnaces or using electric resistance heaters.
-Efficiency is given as a coefficient of performance (COP) typically in the range of 4 to 6, meaning that the devices provide 4 to 6 units of heat for each unit of electricity used.
+GSHP are among the most energy-efficient HVAC systems, using far less energy than traditional fossil fuel burning boilers and other not heat pump source of heat.
+Efficiency is given as a coefficient of performance (COP) can reach a range of 4 to 6, meaning that the devices provide 4 to 6 units of heat for each unit of electricity used.

-Installation costs are higher than other HVAC systems due to the requirement to install ground loops by drilling boreholes.
+Installation costs can be higher than other HVAC systems due to the requirement to install ground loops by drilling boreholes.
 However, the significant operational cost savings and low maintenance cost make GSHP a viable option for many projects.

 Fig 1.
 Illustration of ground source heat pump system